Dear Parent or Guardian,

 Our goal is to maintain an atmosphere of learning and fun with an emphasis on respect for others.
-If students show lack of respect, and do not follow camp guidelines, the “GO” policy of discipline, is followed in cooperation with the school.
+If students show lack of respect, and do not follow camp guidelines, a discipline policy will be followed in cooperation with the school.
 Your student's teacher can provide you with information about the discipline procedures.

 Thank you for allowing your child to participate in American Outdoor Schools.
 We look forward to providing many memorable opportunities and learning experiences.